daveprowse/Draw-On-Gnome/docs/blog/posts/Dec-2025-updates.md

 ## The Highlighter Tool

 This has been requested for some time.
 Now it is done.
 Press `Ctrl+H` to use it.
-Currently it works in rectangular click-and-drag mode.
+Currently it works in rectangular click-and-drag mode and creates a translucent yellow rectangle at whatever size you wish.

 > Note: The Hide the Panel tool has been moved to `Ctrl+Shift+H`.